pgecsenyi/photoshow/README.md

 ## Installation and usage

-Install the latest versions of _Node.js_ (together with _npm_) on your system.
-Copy the files from the `source` directory to the directory of your choice.
-Navigate to the selected directory and issue the following command.
+Install _Node.js_ (along with _npm_ and _Yarn_) on your system.
+Run the following command from the project folder.

-    npm install
+    yarn install

-After package restore process completes, the application can be started by executing the `npm start` command. _Visual Studio Code_ can also be used for running and debugging the application.
+After package restore process completes, the application can be started by executing the `yarn start` command. _Visual Studio Code_ can also be used for running and debugging the application.

 ## Development Environment

-  * Windows 10
+  * Yarn 0.27.5
-  * Visual Studio Code 1.15.1
+  * Visual Studio Code 1.19.1